MODERN MONETARY THEORY – AN INTRODUCTION

 What about in a zero growth economy?

 However in a sane economy MMT would have been long forgotten.
-This is because it shows how to get additional money into the economy, and a sane economy would not only have no growth, it would have “de-grown” to be a small “steady-state” economy.
+This is because it is about criticism how to get additional money into the economy, and a sane economy would not only have no growth, it would have “de-grown” to a small “steady-state” economy.
 And there could be no interest payments; you cannot have them without growth in the economy over time.

 So MMT would enable governments to spend setting up the sustainable Simpler Way communities that are crucial for solving the global predicament.